On this episode I talk with Jon Haver from authoritywebsiteincome.com

 Jon tried to avoid timing the market in terms of thinking when to sell a business and believes that we’ve had so much cheap money for so long that everything is so over-valued that there will be a correction at some point that will start in the public market and the echo effect of that will be that the capital coming into the online asset space driving up these multiples will result in a retraction on the multiples in the course of a few years.owever until that correction happens the rate of multiple growth we have been experiencing will continue as people will continue trying to find value buys and they simply don’t exist, even at 30x, when you look at stock market or typical private equity deals even at a multiple of revenue when we are talking about a multiple of income, i.e. there is still a ton of value in the online space similar to other options.

-However until that correction happens the rate of multiple growth we have been experiencing will continue as people will continue trying to find value buys and they simply don’t exist, even at 30x, when you look at stock market or typical private equity deals even at a multiple of revenue when we are talking about a multiple of income, i.e. there is still a ton of value in the online space similar to other options.
+However until that correction happens the rate of multiple growth we have been experiencing will continue as people will continue trying to find value buys and they simply don’t exist, even at 30x, when you look at stock market or typical private equity deals even at a multiple of revenue when we are talking about a multiple of income, i.e. there is still a ton of value in the website investing space similar to other options.

 Jon owns a bunch of productized service based businesses for niche sites such as Content Refined (your in house content marketing team) and he believes his skill set is best aligned in this space as it’s a combination of processes, people and marketing to make it work.
 He’s grown it to over $30k of MRR in 8 months of launching!
 He enjoys digging into the data of content marketing and doing multi variable regression analysis to try and identify how they can create content that has the highest possibility of ranking in google.